 If you’re working with creative individuals, or even children and teens, some activities that you might use in art therapy include Quenza’s:

-- Self-Compassion Box – this activity asks clients to create physical reminders of self-compassionate behavior, and
+- Self-Compassion Box – this Expansion Activity asks clients to create physical reminders of self-compassionate behavior, and

 - A Value Tattoo – which helps clients connect with their values by thinking of a tattoo design or piece of art.